terrorizer1980/litmus/Overview-of-solid-waffle.md

 ## Provisioning

 Provisioning is accomplished using https://github.com/puppetlabs/waffle_provision.
-We can spin up a VM with vmpooler, use docker containers, or run against the testing machine.
+We can spin up docker containers, or machines in private clouds EG vmpooler.
 Example commands:

 ```
 bundle exec rake 'waffle:provision[vmpooler, redhat-6-x86_64]'
 bundle exec rake 'waffle:provision[docker, ubuntu:18.04]'
 ```

 The command creates an inventory.yml file that is used by solid waffle.
-You can manually add entries have a look here for examples https://puppet.com/docs/bolt/1.x/inventory_file.html
+You can manually add machines to this file.
+Look here for examples https://puppet.com/docs/bolt/1.x/inventory_file.html

 ```
 ---